Immaculate Reception: Game ball

 The actual ball ended up in the hands of fan Jim Baker, who attended the game with his young nephew, Bobby.
 Baker managed to scoop up the ball during the ensuing melee after the extra point kick, grabbed his nephew, and ran off the field.
 He had offered to give the ball back to the Steelers in return for lifetime season tickets but was rebuffed.
-He has since declined any offer to sell it, including the highest offer of $150,000 from heavy equipment provider Ray Anthony International.
-Baker has instead kept this coveted piece of NFL memorabilia in a guarded bank vault in West Mifflin, Pennsylvania, occasionally bringing it out for public appearances involving the Steelers, including one with Franco Harris in 1997 to commemorate the play's 25th anniversary.
-In 2023, Baker sold the ball to Maggie Hardy for an undisclosed amount.
+Until 2023, he declined every offer to sell it, including the highest offer of $150,000 from heavy equipment provider Ray Anthony International, instead keeping it in a guarded bank vault in West Mifflin, Pennsylvania and occasionally bringing it out for public appearances involving the Steelers, including one with Franco Harris in 1997 to commemorate the play's 25th anniversary.
+However, in 2023, Baker sold the ball to Maggie Hardy for an undisclosed amount.
 Plans call for the ball to be kept at Nemacolin Woodlands Resort.

+In 2026, a beer was brewed using yeast culture grown from the DNA swabs taken from the ball, specifically for an NFL Draft celebration event at Nemacolin Woodlands Resort.